 The article examines how various technological futures can solutions can be made fair/just by adopting a systematic approach.
 To this end, Rawls theory of justice is adopted as a theoretical lens.
 However, there are some real world impediments that prohibit post implementation ethical legitimacy of technological choices.
 Foremost is the prevailing models of public procurement for technological solutions.
 The most important aspect of public procurement is that proof of work is output driven instead of outcome i.e. the installation of technological solution instead of achievement of outcome that it purports.
 Although, there is legitimate necessity of recompense for work gone into building such systems, it does not further the purpose of achieving outcomes that technological solutions purport.
-Secondly, for continued legitimacy of technologies co-constitute a matrix of possibilities by how they are taken up in societies, allocate resources, redistribute values and shape norms.
+Secondly, for continued legitimacy of technological solutions, it is important that solutions are flexible which often is not technologically possible.
+Thirdly, technologies co-constitute a matrix of possibilities by how they are taken up in societies, allocate resources, redistribute values and shape norms.
 Thus technological legitimization is a dynamic and continually evolving process.
 The milieu of shifting norms and values make it increasing complex to socially legitimize technologies but it is paramount if we have to sidestep what Gilles Deleuze calls "Societies of Modulating Control".